EVORA-project/evora-ontology/models/docs/PathogenIdentification.md

 # Class: Pathogen identification (PathogenIdentification)

-_A collection of distinguishing information that enables the differentiation of a pathogen from another_
+_A collection of distinguishing information that enables the differentiation of a pathogen from another._